 Never underestimate the power of apologizing.
 It will reap dividends later in your relationship.

 2. It Creates a Double Standard

 They understand an offense and possibly how to make amends for their bad behavior.
-They know that when they bite, hit or throw sand in someone’s face, it’s wrong, and, most likely, you are going to demand an apology.
+They know when they bite, hit, lie, or throw sand in someone’s face, it’s wrong.

-When you don’t apologize, you create an incredible amount of confusion because your child sees that adults don’t have to obey the same rules when it comes to taking responsibility for actions.
-There are 2 sets of rules in the house.
-The parents’ rules for behavior (which is whatever the parent wants) and the kid’s rules for behavior.
+When you don’t apologize (and change), you create an incredible amount of confusion because your child sees that adults don’t have to obey the same rules when it comes to taking responsibility for actions.

 3. It Sets You Up As God

-When you don’t apologize to your child is important so you do not set yourself up as God.
+Apologizing to your child is important so you do not set yourself up as God.

-Your children will have a hard time separating God and dad as different entities since both are all-powerful.
-This confusion can easily get dragged into adulthood causing spiritual disillusionment and possible hatred towards God and/or church.
+Furthermore, your child will have a hard time separating God and dad/mom as different entities since both are all-powerful.
+This confusion can easily get dragged into adulthood causing spiritual disillusionment and anger towards our Heavenly Father.

-Most of all, you have now set your children up to believe once they are an adult, they no longer have to apologize since you don’t, nor do they know how to forgive easily.
+Sadly, you have now set your children up to believe once they are an adult, they no longer have to apologize since you don’t, nor do they know how to forgive easily.

 5. It Creates a Lack of Respect